LucaGiamattei/lucagiamattei.github.io/content/publication/cesarano-2023-towards/index.md

 ---
-title: 'Securing an Application Layer Gateway: An Industrial Case Study'
+title: 'Towards Assessing Isolation Properties in Partitioning Hypervisors'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Roberto Natella
+  - Domenico Cotroneo
+  - Luigi De Simone

 # Author notes (optional)
 author_notes: ""
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2024-01-11'
+date: '2022-01-01'
-doi: ''
+doi: '10.1109/ISSREW55968.2022.00067'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2024-01-18T15:52:44.960437Z'